deejaygraham/deejaygraham.github.io/_posts/2019-07-04-playing-cards-with-snakes.md

 categories: [code]
 ---

 Another random discussion in our regular coding dojo led me to think about representing individual playing cards and decks of cards in python.
+Playing cards with Snakes rather than Sharks, if you will :)

 Here's a card class I came up with to model the suit and rank of an instance along with string conversion and comparison operators - which seem to make sense for cards so that they can be sorted or we can tell if they aren't in order.